django-json-api/django-rest-framework-json-api/README.rst

 Goals
 -----

-As a Django REST Framework JSON:API (short DJA) we are trying to address following goals:
+As a Django REST framework JSON:API (short DJA) we are trying to address following goals:

 1. Support the `JSON:API`_ spec to compliance

-2. Be as compatible with `Django REST Framework`_ as possible
+2. Be as compatible with `Django REST framework`_ as possible

-   e.g. issues in Django REST Framework should be fixed upstream and not worked around in DJA
+   e.g. issues in Django REST framework should be fixed upstream and not worked around in DJA

 3. Have sane defaults to be as easy to pick up as possible